-• Final Project: Students will work in groups (up to 4) in a Final Project.
+- There is a late policy on laboratory assignments - Final Project: Students will work in groups (up to 4) in a Final Project.
 Each group will prepare an oral presentation and submit a final report.
-Presentations will take place on April 22nd.
+Presentations will take place on April 21st.